 And I have mentioned to you before, a lot of the fighting takes place in or nearby built-up areas, including big towns such as Donetsk city or Horlivka.

+Mr. TIERSKY.
 Thank you.

-TIERSKY: Thank you.

 Other questions from the audience at this time?
 Please.

-Q: Thank you very much for hosting this briefing.
+QUESTIONER.
+Thank you very much for hosting this briefing.